Thermocouples

 Ambient Temperature

-The temperature of the air surrounding the equipment.
+The temperature of the surrounding air around the equipment.

 Base Metal

-Any metal other than precious metal, such as copper, aluminum, lead, nickel, and tin.
+Any metal that is not a precious metal, such as copper, aluminum, lead, nickel, and tin.

 BTU (British Thermal Unit)

-A unit for measuring a quantity of heat.
-1 Btu is the amount of heat required to raise the temperature of 1 pound of water 1°F.
+A unit used to measure heat.
+One BTU is the heat required to raise the temperature of one pound of water by 1°F.

 Calibration